James Plant

+Plant made his first-team debut at Port Vale in August 2022 and turned professional at the club in April 2023.
+He went on to have loan spells at Nantwich Town, Salisbury and Yeovil Town.

+Early life

+James John Plant was born on 3 November 2004 in Werrington, Staffordshire; his grandfather, Ian Powell, ran a food van selling spit-roasted chickens from his blue van in Stoke-on-Trent city centre for 40 years before his retirement in 2023.
+He played for Werrington Tigers as a small child and had a trial with Crewe Alexandra before he joined Port Vale at under-nine level.
+His elder brother, Matthew, played non-League football for Abbey Hulton United.

 Career

 Plant made his senior debut for Port Vale in a 1–0 victory over Stockport County in an EFL Trophy group stage game at Vale Park on 30 August 2022; he came on as an 86th-minute substitute for Tommy McDermott.
 On 24 September 2022, he joined Northern Premier League Premier Division club Nantwich Town on a work experience loan, having been recommended to joint-manager Ritchie Sutton, who said Plant would bring "energy, enthusiasm, quality and a great attitude" to the "Dabbers" squad.
 Plant made his debut later that day, and was named as man of the match in a 2–0 defeat at Whitby Town.
 He was praised by "Dabbers" supporters for his "creative playing style and energetic performances".
+He found the experience tough and one that he learned a lot from.
 On 31 January 2023, he joined Southern League Premier Division South club Salisbury on a work experience loan, alongside Tommy McDermott.
 He was named as Player of the Match in each of his first two appearances for Salisbury and scored on his fourth appearance, a 3–0 win at Hanwell Town.
+He was named as the club's Player of the Month for February.
+He received a career first red-card during a 3–0 victory at Metropolitan Police on 4 March.
+On 30 March, it was announced that the loan deal had been extended until the end of the 2022–23 season.
+He made his League One debut for Port Vale on 10 April, coming on as a 69th-minute substitute for Gavin Massey in a 0–0 draw with Oxford United.
+He started his first League One game eight days later, impressing alongside Tom Conlon in central midfield in a 2–1 defeat at Ipswich Town after Tom Pett was ruled out due to injury.
+He signed his first professional (two-year) contract in April 2023; David Flitcroft, the club's director of football, said that "his ability, attitude, character and commitment to getting better is outstanding and is now a benchmark for all players who come through the academy".
+Plant scored his first goal in the EFL in a 3–2 loss at Charlton Athletic on 29 April.